collaborativebioinformatics/GeneVar2/README.md

 GeneVar2 is a web page application.
 Users have two ways of interacting with the tool depending on what their input is.

-1) Individual or small list of genes: After entering the gene name (HGNC, Ensembl gene (ENSG), or transcript (ENST) identifier) in the search box on the homepage, you will be directed to the gene-specific page containing:
+1) Enter individual genes: After entering the gene name (HGNC, Ensembl gene (ENSG), or transcript (ENST) identifier) in the search box on the homepage, you will be directed to the gene-specific page containing:

     Gene-level summary with number of SVs, number of clinival SVs or SVs overlapping clinical SNVs.
     Links to the gene's page on OMIM, GTEx, gnomAD.